Arthur Johnson (United States Army officer): Postwar and retirement

 Johnson was reverted to the rank of colonel on March 15, 1920.
-He retired on July 9th, 1925.
+He commanded the 41st Infantry Regiment at Camp Meade, Maryland from November 1920 to August 1921.
+Johnson retired on July 9, 1925, having reached the mandatory retirement age of 64.
 An act of Congress restored his wartime rank of brigadier general in June 1930.

-Following his retirement, he lived with his family in Wilmette, Illinois where he died on February 3, 1946, at the age of 84.
+Following his retirement, he lived with his family in Wilmette, Illinois, where he died on February 3, 1946, at the age of 84.
+He was interred at Arlington National Cemetery four days later.